bozboz/laravel-backpack-visualcomposer/README.md

 ## Steps to create a new Template

 - Create a class for your template.
-This needs to extend `Bozboz\Backpack\VisualComposer\Templates\RowTemplateAbstract`
+This needs to extend `Bozboz\LaravelBackpackVisualcomposer\Templates\RowTemplateAbstract`

 eg.